A topic from the subject of Analytical Chemistry in Chemistry.

 Sampling Techniques

-Proper sampling techniques ensure that the sample is representative of the population.
+Proper sampling ensures the sample represents the population.
 Common methods include random, stratified, and cluster sampling.

 Measurement Techniques

-Analytical instruments and techniques are used to measure chemical properties.
-These include spectrophotometers, chromatographs, and mass spectrometers.
+Analytical instruments and techniques measure chemical properties.
+Examples include spectrophotometers, chromatographs, and mass spectrometers.

 Types of Experiments